Starke427/Windows-Security-Policy/README.md

 Audit Other Privilege Use Events – Not Configured

-Audit Sensitive Privilege Use – Success/Failure
+Audit Sensitive Privilege Use – Success

 # System
 System security policy settings and audit events allow you to track system-level changes to a computer that are not included in other categories and that have potential security implications.
 This category includes the following subcategories: